BMI206: Statistical Methods

 These tutorials and other websites may help you to configure your laptop for the activities in the course and to brush up your programming and data analytical skills.

-- Introduction to resources for using the R programming language.
+Introduction to R: resources for using the R programming language.

 RStudio is a fantastic IDE for R. Some selling points: code completion, variable explorer, graphics window, help function viewer.